 Inside the creative mind of Gavin Strange

 By day, Gavin Strange is a senior designer for the interactive arm of Aardman Animations, producing internationally beloved characters such as Wallace & Gromit or Shaun the Sheep.
 Via his night alias JamFactory, he works on his passion projects as designer and director.
-Forward met him after his talk at Forward Festival Vienna to hit him with some questions, with answers worth listening to.
+Forward met him to hit him with some questions, with answers worth listening to.

 Handing him the colored clay, he gets a bit sentimental, thinking about Aardman’s history with clay and the magic they made out of it, referring to Wallace and Gromit or Shaun the Sheep, which he already loved as a young boy.
 Coming to Bristol as a 22-year-old digital designer, his dream then was to work for Aardman, being a big fan of animation.